Planning applications have been approved for over 200 new homes to be built on Walkden’s St George’s playing fields.

 Keeley also added that: “The development will only make congestion worse and add to levels of air pollution, which are already high.
 Residents are also worried about the extra pressure this will bring on school places and GP services.”

-These concerns have been supported by an outpouring of social media posts, including from resident Kathy Aspinal, who posted on a Walkden Facebook forum: “It should be written in the planning approval that developers will contribute/build schools/gp’s surgery’s etc. to relieve the pressure.”
+These concerns have been supported by an outpour of social media posts regarding the upset within the Walkden community, including resident Kathy Aspinal, who posted on a Walkden Facebook forum that: “It should be written in the planning approval that developers will contribute/build schools/gp’s surgery’s etc. to relieve the pressure.”

 Councillor for Walkden South Ward, Richard Critchley took to Twitter this morning to voice his concerns regarding the development, stating: “Very disappointed that these plans got approved.
 We need homes but in the right location.
 Traffic is a nightmare in this location and this development will only add to the problems.”